JacobSanderson/Units/README.md

  - TODO : add computations of errors
  - TODO : implement nparrays that have the same fucntionality

 Instalation:
   Download the .py file and put it in ../Python38/Lib/site-packages, or just put it in the same folder your working, then you can import it no problem.
+  I'm using python 3.8 but it should work on versions above.
+No dependencies (yet).